ngnhng/go-backend-template/README.md

 ## High-level design

+Very opinionated setup with specific toolings and conventions that you may or may not like.

 Services in this repository will combine aspects of layered architecture, domain-driven and hexagonal (ports and adapters) to try to produce a readable and maintainable source code.

 ## Deployment